romana/romana/docs/romana/README.md

 started.
 The cluster scheduler decided to place this workload on host A of the cluster.

-Romana's IPAM realizes that no block is in use yet on host A, allcates a block and 'assigns' it to host A. For example, it may choose to use block `10.1.9.16/28`.
+Romana's IPAM realizes that no block is in use yet on host A, allocates a block and 'assigns' it to host A. For example, it may choose to use block `10.1.9.16/28`.
 As this assignment is made, the Romana agent on the cluster hosts [may create routes](#route-management) to this block's address range,